In addition to a good diet and exercise, going for regular health screenings is an important component of keeping well.

 Haven’t done your health screening in a while?
 Here’s what you need to know to get ready for your next health screening.

-Health screening isn’t just a one-off.
+Health screening isn’t just a one-off event.

 A one-off screening only picks up present conditions but may not detect the ones that come up in your later years.
 Health screenings should be done at regular intervals depending on your age, health status and family history.
 There are different types of health screening available, depending on what your needs are:

-- A basic health screening typically covers screening for obesity and chronic conditions, such as diabetes, high blood pressure and high cholesterol. n general, going for an annual basic health check-up is a good practice to adopt.
+- A basic health screening typically covers screening for obesity and chronic conditions, such as diabetes, high blood pressure and high cholesterol.
+In general, going for an annual basic health check-up is a good practice to adopt.

 - More comprehensive packages would include screening for thyroid, STDs, cancer markers, and so on.
 For these tests, you may want to consult your doctor on what you need to look out for, based on your own medical history and lifestyle.